Learn what full coverage car insurance is, how much it costs, and whether you need to purchase it.

 - Water damage

-Liability, comprehensive, and collision coverage does not include the following:
+Liability, comprehensive, and collision coverage do not include the following:

 - Car sharing